Digital Signage Guidelines

 While digital messaging can be effective, don’t rely on it alone.
 Other campus-supported promotional options include email listservs, UTM’s social media feeds, postings on campus bulletin boards, in-course announcements arranged with permission of instructors, advertising and news coverage in the student-run campus newspaper, promotion through student clubs and academic societies meetings and their social media…

-• In order to keep content fresh, users must adhere to the following naming convention: the file name must begin with the expiry date (when it should be removed from digital signage (e.g. ExpMay8__JohnSmithLecture.jpg).
+1. To keep content fresh, users must adhere to the following naming convention: Expiry Date - Office/Dept. - Keyword (i.e. ExpSep8-Communications-DayOfPlay.jpg).
 Files that do not follow this convention will be removed.

-• Messages that require or are likely to generate follow-up should include a campus-based department/group name, phone number or website (e.g. ‘For more information, contact…’).
+6. Messages that require or are likely to generate follow-up should include a campus-based department/group name, phone number or website (e.g. ‘For more information, contact…’).
 For URL’s consider a shortened web address (alias) available through uoft.me instead of a lengthy one.
+QR codes are also available to direct viewers to your website.

-• Messages should be action-focused, inviting action rather than simple sharing news.
+7. Messages should be action-focused, inviting action rather than simply sharing news.

 Users designing their own graphics, rather than using a provided template, should abide by the following:

-• Image files: JPEG or PNG (no PDFs), Campus Fullscreen,
+2. Image files: JPEG or PNG (no PDFs or PowerPoint files)

 Requests for exceptions and revisions to these guidelines should be directed to Patricia Lonergan, Interim Director, Marketing and Communications, Office of Communications.